TDK Mediactive: History

 Sound Source Interactive was founded in 1988 by Vincent Bitetti.
 In March 1998, Sound Source Interactive announced that they had acquired BWT Labs, a Berkeley, California-based video game developer.

 On September 11, 2000, TDK acquired a 72% controlling stake in Sound Source Interactive, with an initial investment of US$1.425 million, followed by another of US$3.575 million, totaling to US$5 million.
 The buyout resulted in Sound Source rebranding under the TDK Mediactive name, with the company's founder, Vincent Bitetti, remaining chief executive officer and Shin Tanabe, President of TDK Recording Media Europe and the European division of TDK Mediactive, becoming the publisher's chief operating officer.
 As TDK Mediactive, the company published various video games, of which many based on licensed properties.
+With this, TDK inherited Sound Source's existing licenses with Universal Pictures for The Land Before Time and The Harvey Entertainment Company for the Harvey Comics characters, among others.

+On December 20, 2000, the company signed an exclusive video game licensing deal with DreamWorks SKG to produce and publish games based on Shrek.

 On April 13, 2001, the company signed a five-year deal with clothing brand No Limits to publish games based on the license.

-On May 21, 2002, the company signed a deal with Hasbro to produce video games based on the Tonka property for Nintendo systems under a sub-licensing deal with Infogrames, who were Hasbro's master video game licensor at the time.
-On October 18, 2002, the company launched TDK Impulse, a publishing label intended for games that had "broad consumer appeal and a low price point".
+At E3 2001, the company secured the video game licensing rights to RoboTech from Mattel.
+The company later signed a deal with The Beanstalk Group to produce games based on Dinotopia.
+On September 27, 2001, the company announced a two-year co-publishing agreement with Activision Value to handle the Right of first refusal for TDK's PC titles.
+In November 2001, the company announced to publish games for the GameCube.
+This was followed with a licensing agreement from DC to produce video games based on Aquaman in December.